ibm-cloud-docs/CDN/how-to-https.md

 {: help}
 {: support}

+Complete the following steps after ordering your CDN with a DV SAN certificate.

-The following diagram outlines the various states your CDN enters from the time it is created until it gets to running status.
+The following diagram outlines the various states your CDN enters from the time it is created until it gets to `Running` status.

   ![SAN state diagram](images/state-diagram-san.png)

 ## Initial steps to Domain Control Validation
 {: #initial-steps-to-domain-control-validation}

+Complete these steps:

-1. After you've ordered your CDN with a DV SAN Certificate, the certificate requesting process begins.
+1. After you've ordered your CDN with a DV SAN certificate, the certificate requesting process begins.
 During this process, {{site.data.keyword.cloud}} CDN requests a certificate from Akamai.
 Once a certificate becomes available, Akamai issues a request to the certificate authority (CA).

    During this time, the CDN status shows as `Requesting certificate`.